EffectOrientedProgramming/book/Chapters/06_Failure.md

 The main problem with exceptions is that they are not part of the type system.
 If the type system doesn't include exceptions as part of a function signature, you can't know what exceptions you must handle when calling other functions (i.e.: composing).
-Even if you track down all possible exceptions thrown explicitly in the code (by hunting for them in the source code!), built-in exceptions can still happen without evidence in the code: divide-by-zero is a great example of this.
+You can track down all possible exceptions thrown explicitly in the code by hunting for them in the source code.
+Even then, built-in exceptions can still happen without evidence in the code.
+Divide-by-zero is an example of this.

 Suppose you're handling all the exceptions from a library--or at least the ones you found in the documentation.
 Now a newer version of that library comes out.
 You upgrade, assuming it must be better.
 Unbeknownst to you, the new version quietly added an exception.
 Because exceptions are not part of the type system, the compiler cannot detect the change.
-But now your code is not handling that exception.
+Now your code is not handling that exception.
 Your code was working.
 Nobody changed anything in your code.
 And yet now it's broken.